 Under such conditions, it would be wise to apply the Precautionary Principle - until proven safe, assume it is not and act appropriately.
 Wishful thinking will not eradicate this disease.
 Nor will ignorance.

-My wife and I have a personal interest in equine health and safety, with family horses of our own.
-One of the reasons for writing this blog is a troubling encounter I had recently with a local provider of hireling horses who is bringing up to 10 horses each week into Copşa Mare throughout the horsefly season.
-The operator, who has been written about with great enthusiasm in the western media, and has even allowed himself to be described, incorrectly, as a competitive show jumper at the highest level, dismissed my concerns out of hand, and insisted that Sibiu County (where we live and he operates) and neighbouring counties had long since eradicated the disease.
+My wife and I have a personal interest in equine health and safety, with family horses of our own in Copşa Mare.
+One of the reasons for writing this blog is a troubling encounter I had recently with a local provider of hireling horses who is bringing up to 10 horses each week into the village throughout the horsefly season.
+The operator, Mihai Barbu, who has been written about with great enthusiasm in the western media, and has even been described as 'a competitive show jumper at the highest level' - in actual fact, he was a groom and a driver for international show jumping competitors - dismissed my concerns out of hand, insisting that Sibiu County (where we live and he operates) and neighbouring counties had long since eradicated the disease.

-Evidently, the operator mentioned above is not as fully aware of these matters as he claims to be.
+Evidently, Mihai Barbu is wrong.
 This information is freely available to him, indeed to anyone with an interest, professional or otherwise, in learning more about the incidence and control of this deadly disease.

 We asked the state veterinary authorities to provide us with details of where there had been EIA outbreaks in Sibiu County in 2019.
 We received a reply on 25th July 2019.
 There were 3, in the localities of Jina, Laslea and Moșna.
 Laslea and Moșna are marked in red on the map above.
-Moșna is one of the villages favoured by the local operator referred to earlier.
-These same routes are used by horse and carts of course.
+Moșna is one of the villages visited by Mihai Barbu's hireling horses.
+These same routes are used by horse and carts, of course.
 In other words, the known risks are real.
-As for the known unknown risks, these are as real as you choose to make them.
+As for the known unknown risks, these are as real as you choose to make them. **